 RBC EG has developed a climate risk approach to identify sectors that have a high sensitivity to climate risk.
 RBC EG has drawn on guidance from the Task Force for Climate Related Financial Disclosures (TCFD) and the Net Zero Banking Alliance (NZBA) to develop its climate risk framework.
-RBC EG maps its investment exposure and client revenue to high climate-sensitive sectors in order to monitor for high climate-sensitive exposure concentration.
+RBC EG maps its investment exposure and client revenue to high climate-sensitive sectors to monitor for high climate-sensitive exposure concentration.

-Risk Identification
+Risk Identification & Assessment

-RBC has defined a structured, qualitative and quantitative risk identification ("Risk ID") programme as outlined in the RBC EG Risk Identification and Assessment Policy.
-During the 2023 Risk ID exercise, RBC EG identified ESG Risk as a low risk.
+RBC EG has defined a structured, qualitative and quantitative risk identification ("Risk ID") programme as outlined in the RBC EG Policy on Risk Identification.
+During the 2024 Risk ID exercise, RBC EG identified ESG Risk as a low risk.